raoulj/vio-thesis/README.md

-This is am evaluation of [ROVIO](https://github.com/ethz-asl/rovio) using multiple cameras, in multiple configurations, using multiple computational allocations.
+This is an evaluation of [ROVIO](https://github.com/ethz-asl/rovio) using multiple cameras, in multiple configurations, using multiple computational allocations.

 ## Requirements